 52 Faubourg Saint Denis:

 We first visited this restaurant as a stopping place on a Paris by Mouth food tour.
-Although we were trying other food at the time, the menu at Treize sounded so good that we decided to go back the next day for breakfast.
-They have fluffy biscuits and pancakes as well as nut encrusted “not fried chicken.”
-Everything was delicious and made you feel like you were being fed by your southern grandma.
+Although we were trying other food at the time, the menu at Treize sounded so good that we decided to go back the next day for brunch.

-There are also options for the vegetarian and the gluten free person in your group.
-This fun and sweet little place is open for breakfast or lunch.
+This is a fun and sweet and slightly girly restaurant that is open for breakfast or lunch.
 Sometimes you need a little touch of home when you are traveling and Treize provided that for us!
 This is a fun option for a Paris restaurant that doesn’t require reservations!

 Le Relais de L’entrecote: